MODERN SLAVERY ACT STATEMENT

-While we believe that both the business and the industry sector in which we operate are relatively low risk, and we have not identified any modern slavery concerns during the 2017 review, this statement reflects and sets out our commitment to developing and implementing policies and practices to ensure that we do not allow modern slavery and human trafficking to take place in our business or supply chain.
+We recognise that COVID-19 presented changes to our operations logistically and while this is the case we have not identified any modern slavery concerns during the 2020 review, this statement reflects and sets out our commitment to developing and implementing policies and practices to ensure that we do not allow modern slavery and human trafficking to take place in our business or supply chain.

 Talon is an independent specialist media agency operating primarily in the UK out-of-home advertising sector.
 We work with advertisers, advertising agencies and media owners to deliver industry leading advertising campaigns across a range of formats.